Table of Contents

 The university offers research opportunities in several areas, including nanotechnology, atomic modeling, polymer synthesis, environmental sustainability, and reactor design!
-They believe in providing their students with strong, fundamental knowledge, and a solid background in the field of chemistry.
+They believe in providing their students with the strong, fundamental knowledge and a solid background in the field of chemistry.

 Located in the heart of Los Angeles, California, UCLA offers two master’s degrees.
 While one is a plain Master’s With a Thesis, the other is a Master’s in Semiconductor Manufacturing.
 The program requirements include thermodynamics, transport phenomena, and chemical reaction engineering.
 Students who have mastered these can specialize in biomolecular engineering, energy & the environment, nano-engineering, and semiconductor manufacturing.

 - Average Boarding: $15,816 per year

 - Average Assistantship Stipend: $22,568 per year